 PUBLIC AND PRIVATE KEYS

 Communication between nodes is a key part of decentralized networks.
 Nodes use a method known as asymmetric encryption in order to sign transactions to prove where they came from.
-The public and private keys are absolutely essential for the encryption and decryption of messages.
+Within this method, public and private keys are absolutely essential for the encryption and decryption of messages.
 Public keys can be dispersed widely, whereas private keys are only known to the owner.

 By now, you should understand that blockchains are a combination of existing technologies like cryptography and peer-to-peer networking, combined with an incentive layer to power a globally uncensorable network.
 By overlaying these technologies onto our existing processes, we can build new ways of working digitally.

-Cryptographic signing and verifying is a digital representation of signatures can ultimately replace handwritten signatures.
-The country of Estonia has transitioned to conducting much of their governance to Smart Chip ID cards, allowing non-residents to establish businesses remotely with their E-Residency program.
+Cryptographic signing and verification is a digital representation of signatures that can ultimately replace handwritten signatures.
+The country of Estonia has transitioned to conducting much of their governance with Smart Chip ID cards, allowing non-residents to establish businesses remotely with their E-Residency program.
 Without ever visiting Europe, an individual can register a business, establish a bank account, and pay taxes from the comfort of any computer in the world!